hgsaaz/AjarOnlinePropertyManagement/README.md

 - Routes
 - Redirects (AUTHENTICATION)
 - Handling No MATCH (404)
-- Use of `SWITCH` for rendering only first matched route
+- Use of `SWITCH` for rendering only first matched route.
-- Use of `withRouter` to pass down router history.
+- Use of `withRouter` to pass down router history for routing without Link.

 ### Redux Concepts displayed:
 - `Reducers` for user handling